skip to main |

 The movie delivered on every level.
 The script, the direction, the casting, the cinematography, the special effects, the acting were all in perfect sync to help bring this mind blowing and mind numbing movie to life.
 This movie, as was discussed by the director Christopher Nolan, will require a second dose in order to completely absorb all the inner complexities of this film.

-never before heard an entire theater respond in unison the way that our showing did.
+At it's core the story is one of redemption.
+The constant somersaults the plot continually throws you into while moving towards the end of the film is as exhilarating and delightful as your first rollercoaster ride.
+I have never before heard an entire theater respond in unison the way that our showing did.
 After we had all been white knuckle gripping our seats or loved ones we all threw up our hands and let out a "OH MY...
 WHAT THE???"
 It was not a twist ending, as we have become familiar with thanks to film makers like M. Night Shyamalan, but was an emotion laden final moment that left our parched pallets thirsting for more.

 The special effects are top notch and never once cause the created reality to seem less than possible.
 Although this movie in another film maker's hands may have been a movie painted on a canvas of special effects, instead Nolan only used the special effects as an accent to a beautifully intricate story.
 They provide just the right amount of surreal and impossible trickery to remind you that for most of the movie you are in a person's dream, but never let you disconnect from the action or miss a single line.
 In a strange decision, during one of the later dreamscapes all of the characters are wearing nearly the same outfit, which made it difficult to distinguish good guys from bad guys or even good guys from other good guys.